 Futurist Profile

-Prof. Dr. Kamal Zaki Mahmoud Shaeer, Founder Ex-Director FRSC, Cairo University, Chairperson-Cairo Node of the Millennium Project, Professor of Medicine Emeritus.
+Prof Kamal Zaki Mahmoud Ali Shaeer, M.D. is Founder Ex-Director Future Research and Study Center (FRSC), Cairo University, Chairperson-Cairo Node of the Millennium Project, Professor of Medicine Emeritus, and Editor-in-Chief of Human Andrology.

 Education: